brunocfalcao/zahper/readme.md

 ## About Zahper

 Zahper is a [Laravel](https://www.laravel.com) [MJML](https://mjml.io)-based [Mailable](https://laravel.com/docs/7.x/mail).
-Meaning you will have the full MJML rendering power using it directly in a Laravel Mailable.
+You now have the full power of MJML rendering directly in a Laravel Mailable!

 Features:
 * Build your MJML template in an eloquent way, directly on your Mailable class